bndw/bdw.to/content/fixed/work.md

   <p>
     At the beginning of 2017 I left Gratafy for the opportunity to join <a href="http://www.boaweb.com/" target="_blank">BackOffice Associates</a>, a company producing industry-leading data governance and stewardship technology for large multi-national corporations.
-In this position I'm working on a small team responsible for building the company's next generation cloud infrastructure.
+In my current role, I'm working on a small team responsible for building the company's next generation cloud infrastructure.
   </p>